Alibaba is the world’s largest e-commerce marketplace and offers a rich variety of wholesale suppliers to source products to sell.

 1. Use Reputable Suppliers

 There are different supplier types offered by Alibaba.
-These suppliers have often to jump through additional hoops to be certified.
+Verified suppliers have to jump through additional hoops to be certified.

 You also need to be wary of suppliers that ask for a full payment to be sent up front, and that you send it independent of Alibaba.
-That can be an indication that something shady could be about to go down.
+This can be an indication that the supplier may not be legitimate and put the buyer at a higher risk of being scammed.

 2. Check the Reviews and Ratings